 Stanford University is accredited by the Accrediting Commission of Senior Colleges and Universities of the Western Association of Schools and Colleges.

-- David Demarest, Vice President for Public Affairs
+- Susie Brubaker-Cole, Vice Provost for Student Affairs

 - Randall S. Livingston, Vice President for Business Affairs and Chief Financial Officer

 - Megan Pierson, Chief of Staff to the President and Secretary of the Board of Trustees